edieblu/terraform-beginner-bootcamp-2023/README.md

 Note that under the hood, Terraform is using the env variables (that we exported earlier) to authenticate with AWS.

 To destroy terraform resources, run `terraform destroy`.
 To auto approve, run `terraform destroy -auto-approve`.

+## Terraform Cloud

+We will use the free tier of Terraform Cloud to store our state file.

+A Terraform Cloud Workspace is a place where we can store our Terraform configuration files and state files.

+A Terraform Cloud Project is a collection of workspaces.

+Add the `cloud` block to `main.tf` file, then `terraform init` again and finally `terraform apply`.
+You'll first have to authenticate with Terraform Cloud using `terraform login`.
+This will open up a browser window where you can authenticate with Terraform Cloud and authorize in the CLI by pasting the generated token.